Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Results

 Justification categories also varied significantly by robot color chosen ($p < .001$, $V = 0.19$).
 When the analysis was simplified to skin-tone versus non-skin-tone robots, the association remained highly significant ($p < .001$, $V = 0.16$), driven primarily by the concentration of \catmachine{Machine-Centric} reasoning among non-skin-tone selections.

 Figure~\ref{fig:category_by_color} illustrates these distributional differences across the six robot colors.
 A clear pattern emerges along the skin-tone spectrum: lighter-colored robots were disproportionately justified through \catpsych{Psych/Affective} reasoning, whereas darker-colored robots were more frequently justified through \catfunc{Functionalism}.
-Notably, Brown and Dark robots attracted higher rates of functional justifications than even the two non-skin-tone alternatives (Silver and Teal), suggesting that darker skin tones activated task-oriented rationalizations more than mechanical and non-skin-tone appearance. \catmachine{Machine-Centric} reasoning peaked sharply among Silver selections, reflecting participants' tendency to invoke materiality when selecting robots that lack human skin tones.
+Notably, Brown and Dark robots attracted higher rates of functional justifications than even the two non-skin-tone alternatives (Silver and Teal), suggesting that darker skin tones activated task-oriented rationalizations more than non-skin-tone appearance. \catmachine{Machine-Centric} reasoning peaked sharply among Silver selections, reflecting participants' tendency to invoke materiality when selecting robots with metallic appearance.